 Some family members may find that home health physical therapy or occupational therapy exercises are able to get a loved one back to a level of mobility that makes it easier to continue caregiving at home.
 Patients and family members may discover help with the use of equipment such as baby monitors, installed security video system, Life Alert button, hospital bed, hoyer lift, bedside commode, shower bench, installed shower grab bars, grabber or reacher, wheelchair, walker, or outside ramp.

-If goals are not being achieved despite everyone's efforts, flexibility, and creativity, this may be the time to assess if a change in environment with more available physical support - such as a move into a nursing home - may make this more possible.
+If goals are not being achieved despite everyone's efforts, flexibility, and creativity, this may be the time to assess if a change in environment with day and night physical support - such as a move into a nursing home - may be necessary.
+This is when talking with a social worker or case manager (at the hospital, rehab, senior center, or primary care physician's office) could be especially helpful.
+Most palliative care teams (read Post 1: What Exactly Does a Palliative Care Specialist Do?) also have their own social worker to assist with finding the best possible caregiving solutions.
 "What's most important to me is to regain my close relationship with my dad.
 I feel like I'm anxious all the time trying to figure out how to be his nurse, his aide, and his therapist.
 Sometimes I feel overwhelmed and I snap at him, which makes me feel awful.
 I just want to go back to being his daughter."

 If goals are not being achieved despite everyone's efforts, this may also be the time to reassess if those goals are realistic and even achievable.
 "We tried physical therapy to improve his balance, but he still falls.
 Twice we've had to catch him from falling completely to the floor, even when he was using his walker.
 I live in Houston, and I can fly in every 3 months to take him to his appointments, but I can't stay more than ten days.
 At some point, trying to maintain his independence at home will only result in his getting hurt and possibly losing all independence and choice.
 I want him to be safe while ensuring he maintains a say in his future for as long as possible.
 I don't think keeping him at home is going to get that for us anymore.
 I don't know if that means we move him into our home, my sister's home, an adult foster home, or a nursing home, but I do know that he'll have to change his definition of independence."